Drawing Restraint 9: Narrative and imagery

+Reception

+Upon release the film received mixed to positive from critics, on Rotten Tomatoes the film has an approval rating of 60% out of 47 critics with an average rating of 5.7/10, the websites critical consensus reads “Some of the images are striking, if confusing, but the film is unbearably slow and tedious.”
+On Metacritic the film has an average score of 61% out of 20 critics indicating generally favourable reviews.

 Soundtrack

 The Drawing Restraint 9 soundtrack was composed by Björk and was released on One Little Indian, July 25, 2005.
 It features the shō (Japanese mouth organ) playing of Mayumi Miyata, who appears playing her instrument near the start and conclusion of the film.
 Vocals for the opening scenes – featuring the English translation of the text of a letter from a Japanese citizen to General MacArthur thanking him for lifting the U.S. moratorium on whaling off the nation's coasts adapted by Barney and set to the harp (Zeena Parkins) and celeste (Jónas Sen) by Björk – were provided by Will Oldham.